21 Stunning Varieties of Prayer Plants to Grow at Home

 4. Concinna

-‘Freddie,’ a cultivated variety of Goeppertia concinna, has ovate, pointed leaves that are a pale, silvery green with a dark green herringbone pattern.
+‘Freddie,’ a cultivated variety of Goeppertia concinna, has ovate, pointed leaves in a pale, silvery green with a dark green herringbone pattern.

 A close up horizontal image of a hand from the left of the frame holding a Goeppertia concinna 'Freddie' plant in a small plastic pot pictured on a light gray background.